joshsaintjacque/ignition/README.md

 ## Use Binstubs for Common Commands
 This project comes with a few binstubs to make it easier to run common commands.
 You can run `bin/rails`, `bin/rspec`, and `bin/guard`.
 You can also run `bin/dev` to start the dev server.

+## Running Rubocop
+Run Rubocop and automatically fix most issues with `scripts/lint`.
+You can tweak the Rubocop rules in `.rubocop.yml`.

 ## Running tests and security checks
 1. Run `scripts/test` to run the test suite and Brakeman to check for security issues.